belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 - required: When set to true, an error is returned when the custom field is not defined in a Paas
 - default: When set, a Paas without the custom field set will use this default instead.
-- template: When set to a valid go template, the template is processed against the current Paas and PaasConfig end results are added as one or more custom fields in the applicationset.
+- template: When set to a valid go template, the template is processed against the current Paas and PaasConfig end results are added as one or more custom fields in the ApplicationSet.

 !!! note